romkatv/zsh4humans/README.md

 ## Uninstalling

-To uninstall Zsh For Humans, remove `~/.zshenv` and `~/.zshrc` or replace them with a different version.
-If you had these files prior to the installation of Zsh For Humans and have replied in the affirmative when asked by the installer whether you want them backed up, you can find them in `~/zsh-backup`.
+To uninstall Zsh for Humans, remove `~/.zshenv` and `~/.zshrc` or replace them with a different version.
+If you had these files prior to the installation of Zsh for Humans and have replied in the affirmative when asked by the installer whether you want them backed up, you can find them in `~/zsh-backup`.